Table of Contents

 How to Avoid Life Insurance Fraud

 If you receive an unsolicited email requesting information, do not reply.
 If it claims to be from your own life insurance company, call the company's customer service hotline or your financial representative instead.
-If they do need information, you can provide it more safely in person or over the phone.

 Be suspicious if you're notified about a life insurance payout from a policy you didn't know existed — especially if you don't know the person who set up the policy.
 Criminals hope you'll get so excited about the money you won't realize it's a scam.